jhpyle/docassemble/_docs/development.md

 ## <a name="prepoplate"></a>Input-output testing

-Another approach for testing a Docassemble interview without using [Behavior-Driven Development] is to use the [API] to populate a full set of interview answers and then inspect the "output" of the interview to ensure it correctly corresponds to the input.
+Another approach for testing a **docassemble** interview without using [Behavior-Driven Development] is to manually populate a full set of interview answers and then inspect the "output" of the interview to ensure it correctly corresponds to the input.
 This procedure bypasses the information-gathering process of the interview and tests only the end-result logic.

+One way to do this is to add blocks to your interview like:

+{% highlight yaml %}
+mandatory: True
+code: |
+  if user_has_privilege(['developer', 'admin']):
+    if scenario_to_test != 'skip':
+      value(scenario_to_test)
+---
+question: |
+  Which scenario do you want to test?
+field: scenario_to_test
+choices:
+  - Scenario One: scenario_one_defined
+  - Scenario Two: scenario_two_defined
+  - No Scenario: skip
+---
+code: |
+  # Make sure necessary objects are defined
+  # early on so that this block can run idempotently.
+  client.name
+  client.asset
+  client.name.first = 'Joseph'
+  client.name.last = 'Jones'
+  client.birthdate = as_datetime('5/1/1995')
+  car = client.asset.appendObject()
+  car.value = 323
+  car.purchase_date = as_datetime('5/1/2015')
+  # etc. etc.
+  scenario_one_defined = True
+{% endhighlight %}

+If the user is not a developer or an administrator, the `mandatory` runs to completion and is never run again.
+But if the user is a developer or administrator, the interview will start with a screen that the user can use to select a scenario.
+The `mandatory` block uses the [`value()`] function to seek a definition of `scenario_one_defined` or `scenario_two_defined`.
+Once the scenario is defined, the `mandatory` block runs to completion and the interview proceeds normally.
+The next screen that is shown is whatever screen would be shown to a user who had input the information listed in the scenario.

+You can use this technique to "fast forward" to a part of the interview you want to test, or to "fast forward" to the very end.

+You could use "sub-scenarios" so that you can mix-and-match different collections of variables.
+For example, your `scenario_one_defined` block could seek the definition of `scenario_user_self_employed` and `scenario_high_tax_bracket`, while your `scenario_two_defined` block could seek the definition of `scenario_user_has_employer` and `scenario_high_tax_bracket`.
+This will allow you to avoid having to copy and paste code.

+You could then have a [Lettuce] script that starts with:

+{% highlight text %}
+Scenario: Test the interview "Debt collection advice" Given I log in with "jsmith@example.com" and "sUper@sEcr3t_pAssWd" And I start the interview "docassemble.massachusetts:data/questions/debt.yml" Then I should see the phrase "Which scenario do you want to test?"
+  And I click the "Scenario One" option
+  And I click the button "Continue"
+{% endhighlight %}

+These few lines effectively "stand in" for many lines of [Gherkin] sentences you would otherwise have to write to simulate the user typing in information.
+A [Lettuce] script like this is easier to maintain than one that you have to modify every time you make a change to the language or order of your information-gathering screens.

+Another way to prepopulate interview answers is to use the [API].
+However, the downside of using the [API] to set variables is that the [API]'s variable-setting endpoint is not capable of creating objects.

-Since there can be bugs in the logic of the information-gathering process, this procedure is not as thorough as [Behavior-Driven Development].
+Since there can be bugs in the logic of the information-gathering process, this procedure is not as thorough as a [Behavior-Driven Development] approach that goes through all of the information-gathering screens.

 ## <a name="unittesting"></a>Unit testing

-Docassemble also supports the technique of testing components of an interview in isolation ("[unit testing]").
+**docassemble** also supports the technique of testing components of an interview in isolation ("[unit testing]").
 Unit testing is feasible when the legal logic of an interview is written in the form of [Python] classes, methods, and functions.
 For example, the interview might have an algorithm that determines jurisdiction:

 {% highlight python %}
 class Plaintiff(Individual):